Murder of Patricia Allen: Allen's relationship with McGregor

-He was admitted to a psychiatric ward for a week in the spring of 1991, and after his release his condition deteriorated and he stopped working at National Defence.
+McGregor was admitted to a psychiatric ward for one week in the spring of 1991.
+Following his release, his mental condition deteriorated, and he ceased working at National Defence.
 After threatening suicide in August 1991, McGregor was readmitted to the psychiatric ward for three weeks.
 It was determined that his physical symptoms were the result of stress, and he was quite probably using them to control and manipulate others.
 Doctors noted McGregor was very angry, full of resentment and hostility towards people.
 During his stay in the psychiatric ward, Allen told McGregor that she wanted a divorce.

 Before the second week of September 1991, McGregor was discharged from the psychiatric ward and a close friend picked him up, with whom he lived for a short period.
 He would frequently call friends and ramble on topics such as suicide, his recent separation, his ailments and how his situation was unfair.
 After his release and up until her murder, McGregor harassed Allen incessantly.
 He called her repeatedly and tried to enter their former matrimonial home without her permission.
 During this time Allen kept a "diary of threats" and had a friend stay with her.

 Leading up to the murder they met several times to divide their possessions as the divorce neared completion.
 In October 1991, McGregor managed to enter the house through a bathroom window using a pair of garden shears.
 On October 23, 1991, McGregor bought a crossbow and a pack of steel-tipped hunting bolts.
 In the following weeks he would use the walls of his room as a target practice, filling them with holes and continuing until the bolts were dull.
 A few days prior to the murder he bought a new set of bolts.